Need help? Join our Discord Glossary | Exam Info

 This is conservative on purpose.
 A client who "almost" makes Level 3 will frequently regress under stress.
 You want the score to reflect what holds up on a bad day, not the best day.

-Use the per-dimension rubric in framework/SDC_Maturity_Framework_v0.1.md.
+Use the per-dimension level definitions from Module 4 as your rubric.
 Do not invent intermediate scores ("3.5").
 Round down.

 Bias 1: Over-scoring to please the client